 From the outside in, it is made readily apparent this location is beloved by skiers and snowboarders.
 The outside is adorned with ski company stickers and art.
 Entering, you find gorgeous dark wood and towering ceilings, echoing with a surprisingly robust crowd for a Monday night.

-Gazing at the menu, you will likely take your first steps into madness as you attempt to decide what to eat.
+Gazing at the menu, you will likely take your first steps into madness as you attempt to decide on what to eat.

 The menu appears to be triumvirate — takes on classic bar food (burgers and variations of fries), diner staples (steak, salmon and pot pie), and a vaguely Asian-inspired collection of dishes (katsu sandwich, rice bowl and poke).
 These options make the all-important decision of what to eat feel a bit more daunting than it should be, but my expectation is that several of these items may be cut in the coming months.